preset/website/content/docs/basics/alternatives.md

 ## Alternatives

 Preset isn't the first tool in its category.
 Alternatives are available, each having their props and cons.
+But Preset is the first tool to actually focus on modifying existing projects.
+The projects listed below are scaffolding tools that you may want to know about.

 ### SAO